Chart Color Schemes

 Stuart features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 59.1% of all households, including 18.9% couples with children, 21.3% couples without children, and 16.5% single parent families.
+Family households account for 59.1% of all households, including 18.9% couples with children, 21.3% couples without children, and 16.5% single parent families.
 Non-family households make up the remaining 40.9%, with lone person households at 36.0% and group households comprising 1.8%.
 The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households